Fraktalia/Fraktalia/README.md

 ![alt text](https://i.ibb.co/w44B7DT/Fraktalia.png)

 Hi, I'm Gabriela!
 I am a young programmer ready to learn - every day I try to develop and gain new knowledge.
 I am looking for a job that will allow me to develop my current skills and learn new ones.
 I feel best in Java, but I am open to any suggestions - I learn quickly.
+Read about my skills below!👇

 <!--
 **Fraktalia/Fraktalia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.